-4.1.3.5 Classification of mixtures when data are available for all components or only for some components of the mixture
+4.1.3.5 Classification of mixtures when data are available for all ingredients components or only for some ingredients components of the mixture

-- 4.1.3.5.1 The classification of a mixture is based on summation of the classification of its components.
-The percentage of components classified as "Acute" or "Chronic" will feed straight into the summation method.
-Details of the summation method are described in 4.1.3.5.5. - 4.1.3.5.2 Mixtures can be made of a combination of both components that are classified (as Acute 1, 2, 3 and/or Chronic 1, 2, 3, 4) and those for which adequate test data is available.
-When adequate toxicity data is available for more than one component in the mixture, the combined toxicity of those components may be calculated using the following additivity formula, and the calculated toxicity may be used to assign that portion of the mixture an acute hazard category which is then subsequently used in applying the summation method.
+4.1.3.5.1 The classification of a mixture is based on summation of the classification of its ingredients components.
+The percentage of ingredients components classified as "Acute" or "Chronic" will feed straight into the summation method.
+Details of the summation method are described in 4.1.3.5.5.

+4.1.3.5.2 Mixtures can be made of a combination of both ingredients components that are classified (as Acute 1, 2, 3 and/or Chronic 1, 2, 3, 4) and those for which adequate test data is available.
+When adequate toxicity data is are available for more than one ingredient component in the mixture, the combined toxicity of those ingredients components may be calculated using the following additivity formula, and the calculated toxicity may be used to assign that portion of the mixture an acute hazard category which is then subsequently used in applying the summation method formulas (a) or (b), depending on the nature of toxicity data: